Jos Wildlife Park

 Jos Wildlife Park, known as one of the Plateau State's topmost tourist attractions and a place in Nigeria where nature has been conserved.
-The sights and sounds of nature and wildlife unfold in the park, located in the middle belt of Nigeria along the Jos-Miango road, about 5 kilometres from the city of Jos, and covering an area of 8 square kilometres.
+The sights and sounds of nature and wildlife unfold in the park, located in the middle belt of Nigeria along the Jos-Miango road, about 5 km from the city of Jos, and covering an area of 8 km2.
 It is one of the biggest natural/artificial zoological garden and park in Nigeria.

 The park is playing a major part in the development, promotion of tourism and ecotourism in Nigeria.

 History

 In 1972, the Jos wildlife park was established by the governor, Joseph Gomwalk.

-The park offers picnic spots in the pine forest and atop Vongnifwel Hill, the highest point east of Jos at 1,345 meters above sea level, which makes it unique for its collection of uncommon and exotic animals.
+The park offers picnic spots in the pine forest and atop Vongnifwel Hill, the highest point east of Jos at 1,345 m above sea level, which makes it unique for its collection of uncommon and exotic animals.

 Wildlife

 The park is an habitat for various animals, mammals, birds, reptiles included.